 #3 Something different: the joys of e-juice flavours

-There are flavoured tobaccos, perfect for pipe smokers from cherry and cream tobacco for the sweet tooth or eucalyptus for a menthol smoke.
+There are tobacco flavoured eliquids, perfect for pipe smokers from cherry and cream tobacco for the sweet tooth or eucalyptus for a menthol smoke.
 For cigarette smokers, the range of flavours is virtually non-existent.

 For vapers, there is an almost never-ending array of flavours and strengths, a factor that is irresistibly attractive for many.
 From strawberry milkshake to cherry cola e-liquid, a whole landscape of ideas and experiences awaits for today’s vaper.

 #4 A new hobby